aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploy-backend.md

     });
 ```

 8.3\.
-Add the following code at the end of the constructor to create the Task Definition that contains the Docker container to use.
+Add the following code at the end of the constructor to create the Application Load Balancer and the Fargate Service associated.

 ``` typescript
     const lb = new elbv2.ApplicationLoadBalancer(this, 'ALB', {